redref/lawnboy/README.md

 ## TODO

-Naive stategy is ok when initial positions are not close.
+ * Naive stategy is ok when initial positions are not close.
 This strategy need to be improved to manage all cases.

-Testing.
+ * Testing.

-Collisions.
+ * Collisions between mowers
+ * Upload to pypi